-ATAR Pathway Students ONLY (Approval Required - See Ms Shearer)
+ATAR Pathway Students ONLY Application required - see Ms Shearer

 Due to low demand and enrolments in some subjects, ATAR students may have the option of studying a General subject that cannot be offered at Coombabah.
 The demands of studying via Distance Education are quite high and require the student to be highly motivated and independent.